 Decarbonization with no compromise

-At HYZON Motors, we currently deploy hydrogen vehicles with up to 150kW fuel cell modules, while preparing new 370kW single modules (equivalent to 500 horsepower) to be manufactured at our Rochester facility in New York.
-Our new generation 500hp fuel cells are well-suited to applications such as inter-city rail, mining vehicles, port equipment and marine vessels, as well as long haul and short haul heavy vehicles.
+At HYZON Motors, we currently deploy hydrogen vehicles with up to 150kW fuel cell modules, while preparing for 370kW systems (equivalent to 500 horsepower) to be manufactured at our Rochester facility in New York.
+Our next-generation 500hp fuel cell systems are well suited to applications such as inter-city rail, mining vehicles, port equipment and marine vessels, as well as long haul and short haul heavy vehicles.

 Several major enabling technology breakthroughs help HYZON drive the decarbonization of heavy-duty applications with the right performance and unit economics: